 If you work hard at prospecting for new clients, eventually you will hear “I want to sell my house”.
 Going from that point to the closing table is a long journey.

-A quality mentor who has been through this process potentially 100s or 1,000s of times will make that journey more smooth and you will learn a ton along the way.
+A quality mentor who has been through this process potentially 100s or some even 1,000s of times will make that journey more smooth and you will learn a ton along the way.

 Keep in mind, great real estate agents are very busy and are unlikely to just hand you business because you are new.